 USACE-NYD routinely coordinates with the states (New Jersey Department of Environmental Protection (NJDEP) and New York State Department of Environmental Conservation (NYSDEC) and NMFS regarding EFH consultation through each states Water Quality Certification processes and through technical memorandums and/or meetings, as applicable, to provide updates on annual biological monitoring programs.
 In addition, USACE-NYD presents the results of winter flounder investigations at technical symposia such as the bi-annual NMFS sponsored flatfish conferences to continue technical outreach to regulatory agencies.
-Also, studies led by the District have been published in peer-reviewed scientific literature so that both the public and the scientific community can benefit from knowledge gained and lessons learned depth of 5 and 6 meters (16 and 20 ft) for eggs and larvae, respectively, to a depth of 20 meters (66 ft) as it would have impacted existing and future regional navigation channel maintenance and improvement projects.
+Also, studies led by the District have been published in peer-reviewed scientific literature so that both the public and the scientific community can benefit from knowledge gained and lessons learned.

+For the benefit of new reviewers, interested parties, stakeholders and regulators, it is worth recollecting that USACE-NYD coordinated with the New England Fisheries Management Council on the proposed winter flounder egg and larvae EFH re-designation from the current depth of 5 and 6 meters (16 and 20 ft) for eggs and larvae, respectively, to a depth of 20 meters (66 ft) as it would have impacted existing and future regional navigation channel maintenance and improvement projects.
 Coordination included the sharing of available ABS data and the invitation to attend a regional Fishery Management Council Habitat Plan Development Team (HPDT) meeting to present the latest ABS results relevant to the proposed re-designation.
 Based upon technical evidence gathered during collective HDP studies, and extensive coordination with appropriate state and Federal partners, a decision was reached by the Atlantic States Marine Fisheries Commission not to re-designate EFH within NY/NJ Harbor by inclusion of Federal channels.
-Currently the seasonal restriction recommendations based upon NMFS EFH Conservation Recommendations are being implemented as mitigation (i.e., avoid, minimize, compensate) for potential impacts to EFH throughout the Harbor (Appendix 3 2017 EFH CRs map).
+Currently the seasonal restriction recommendations based upon NMFS EFH Conservation Recommendations are being implemented as mitigation (i.e. avoid, minimize, compensate) for potential impacts to EFH throughout the Harbor (Appendix 1 2017 EFH CRs map).